sriram-lab/MetOncoFit/README.md

 We recommend creating a [virtual environment](https://virtualenv.pypa.io/en/latest/) specifically for MetOncoFit.
 Within this virtual environment, you can download all the dependencies in the `Setup` folder through a `pip install`.
 From there, you will be able to run the MetOncoFit package, which is located in the `metoncofit` folder.

+## Running MetOncoFit
+The file `metoncofit.py` contains the code that will call functions from other scripts in the `metoncofit` folder.
+To run all analyses that were done in Oruganty et al., you can run the bash script `do_all.sh`.

 ## Contributing
 Contributions are welcome!
 Please read the contributions guide to get started.